 Summary IMBUS clinic approach to possible kidney stones: Kidney stones < 5 mm in size cause symptoms but rarely obstruct a ureter, don’t seem to benefit from tamsulosin therapy, and don’t need instrumentation.
 Thus, a patient with symptoms consistent with a kidney stone but normal kidneys and ureters by IMBUS can be treated with simple pain medication and hydration at home while observing for stone passage and symptom relief.
 These patients could have early clinic followup and would usually not need a CT scan.
 Conversely, a patient with symptoms suggesting ureteral stone and mild or greater hydroureter and hydronephrosis should proceed immediately to CT because the location and size of the stone dictate how quickly urology might need to be involved.
 Obviously, the CT would also confirm the stone diagnosis and allow treatment with tamsulosin to begin.

-Renal cysts: Simple cysts are always benign and usually clinically silent, although hemorrhage and acute pain can rarely occur in these cysts.
+Renal cysts: Pure, simple cysts are always benign and usually clinically silent, although hemorrhage and acute pain can rarely occur in these cysts.
 However, make sure there are no complex features.
+Cysts that have complex features and are over 2 cm should have CT imaging.
 Simple cysts can be multiple and are completely anechoic with no internal echoes if the gain is correct.
 There should be posterior acoustic enhancement and often lateral wall shadows.
 They should be round or oval in shape and have a thin, sharp posterior wall.

 Simple cysts can bulge off of a kidney (pararenal), be in the cortex (cortical), or be in the renal medullary area (parapelvic).
 Here is a single, simple pararenal cyst off of the lower pole of a kidney.
 The cyst is round with no internal echoes, slight posterior acoustic enhancement, and a lateral wall shadow.